liesenf/andreasliesenfeld.github.io/action-formation-models.md

 layout: default
 ---

-# A new approach to dialog management: Towards a corpus-based method for reflexive action formation modeling
+# A new approach to dialog management: Towards a corpus-based method to model reflexive action formation

+The aim of models of action formation for application in dialog systems is to develop computational models of the knowledge and processes involved in the reflexive processes of formatting and ascribing actions to turn-at-talk - an essential task to human or human-like participation in the turn-taking system.

 toward a method to model processes of action formation and ascription as vector space representations Why now?
 Large speech corpora available

-### Application in dialog systems

-The aim of models of action formation with respect to dialog systems is to develop computational models of the knowledge and processes involved in the reflexive processes of formatting and ascribing actions to turn-at-talk - an essential task to human or human-like participation in the turn-taking system.

 The development of models of these processes has both theoretical and practical applications.
 The motivation can be to use these models as a basis for theories about human (linguistic) interaction, but it can also be the development of speech technology that emulate this kind of social conduct for various applications.

+### Theory testing and development: Computational modeling as new approach to solve old problems

+Alishahi, computational modeling as scientific method

+### Application in dialog systems

 Generally speaking, the developement of speech technology in this area is guided by the following principles (Gillis et al. 2009):